dmbarbour/glas/docs/GlasApps.md

 A stateful random number generator is awkward in context of concurrency, distribution, and incremental computing.
 However, we can easily provide access to a stable, cryptographically random field.

-* `sys.random(Seed, N) : Binary` - (pure) return a list of N cryptographically random bytes, uniformly distributed.
+* `sys.random(Seed, N) : Binary` - (const) return a list of N cryptographically random bytes, uniformly distributed.
 Unique function per runtime instance.

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
 In a distributed runtime, all nodes share the secret.
 To partition a random field within an application, an application can intercept `sys.random` to wrap Seed within a subprogram.
 The Seed may be structured, but it should be plain old data.